 A few weeks after this, Max broke up with me citing my depression as the reason.
 His exact words to me were “I’m not in a place right now where I can be with someone who’s depressed.
 I know there’s extenuating circumstances, that there’s a pandemic and all, but I’m really looking for something fun and carefree.”

-I was devastated.
+Needless to say, I was devastated.
 I even wondered why the hell he would end something in the midst of a lock-down – it’s not like he could go meet someone else! (ahem, wrong.
-He did, in fact, already have someone else – but I’ll leave that story for another day 😒)
+He did, in fact, already have someone else – but I’ll leave that story for another day ?)

 If someone tells you that they’re NOT looking for anything serious, BELIEVE THEM.